-During the nineteenth century the developments in physics reinforced the world view established earlier.
-There were many new discoveries: electricity and magnetism were seen to be closely related phenomena, and after their unification by Maxwell, the science of light was seen to be a part of electromagnetism.
+During the nineteenth century, the developments in physics reinforced the world view established earlier.
+There were many new discoveries; electricity and magnetism were seen to be closely related phenomena and, after their unification by Maxwell, the science of light was seen to be part of electromagnetism.
 Prior to this, the wave theory of light had come into its own, as against the corpuscular theory advocated by Newton.
-Also in this process, the concept of the field as an essential ingredient of physics, additional to material substance as particles, was created and understood.
+Also, in this process the concept of the field as an essential ingredient of physics, in addition to material substance as particles, was created and understood.
 The electromagnetic field too carried energy and momentum, and could exchange them with matter.
 The unification of electricity, magnetism and optics into one scheme was the second great unification in physics, after Newton's universal gravity.
-All in all, Galilean - Newtonian dynamics on the one hand and the Faraday - Maxwell electromagnetic theory on the other produced a world picture in which natural phenomena took place along strictly deterministic and causal lines, obeying definite mathematical laws; and our minds were presented with a faithful picture of an independent and externally existing real world.
-Towards the end of the nineteenth century, however, serious faults in the foundations began to show up, which led to the major developments of relativity and quantum theory in this century.
+All in all, Galilean-Newtonian dynamics on the one hand, and the Faraday-Maxwell electromagnetic theory on the other, produced a world picture in which natural phenomena took place along strictly deterministic and causal lines, obeying definite mathematical laws; and our minds were presented with a faithful picture of an independent and externally existing real world.
+Towards the end of the nineteenth century, however, serious flaws in the foundations began to show up, which led to the major developments of relativity and quantum theory in this century.
 On the one hand, an incompatibility between mechanics and electromagnetism was found; this was resolved by special relativity, by modifying mechanics to fall into line with electromagnetism.
-On the other hand, a serious discrepancy between electromagnetism and classical statistical physics developed, which required the development of quantum theory and pretty much an overhauling of everything at the conceptual level in classical physics!
-But at this point let us return to the question raised earlier about Kant's philosophical system: If the synthetic a priori's are a priori, why do they fit later experience so well?
+On the other hand, a serious discrepancy between electromagnetism and classical statistical physics cropped up, which required the development of quantum theory and pretty much of an overhauling of everything at the conceptual level in classical physics!
+But at this point let us return to the question raised earlier about Kant's philosophical system: How does synthetic a priori correspond so well with a posteriori experience ?